-- Although it may be possible for a company to furlough a director under the COVID-19 Job Retention Scheme there are potential issues for small companies to consider.
+- Although it may be possible for a company to furlough a director under the COVID-19 Job Retention Scheme.
+There are potential issues for small companies to consider.

 Pre-COVID-19 wrongful trading rule

-- If the company becomes insolvent: the director must immediately take advice from a qualified insolvency practitioner.
+- If the company becomes insolvent.
+The director must immediately take advice from a qualified insolvency practitioner.

 Furloughing for normally employee type duties:

-- If, as a director you were on the payroll, engaged under an existing written or verbal employment contract on 28 February 2020, and your services, in performing the duties expected of you as an employee or director are not required due to the affects of the ongoing crisis, the company may furlough you.
+- If, as a director you were on the payroll, engaged under an existing written or verbal employment contract on 28 February 2020, and your services, in performing the duties expected of you as an employee or director are not required due to the effects of the ongoing crisis, the company may furlough you.

 Can you furlough a sole director?